A new, bilingual on-line resource launched by L’Arche Canada.

 There’s a solution to most problems.
 If you find that you experience discomfort or fear doing activities you once loved, or if you’ve started to avoid certain situations, it’s possible that an assistive device can help you overcome your difficulties.
-To see the full info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 Most people are born with healthy feet.
 But three out of four people develop serious problems as they age – putting their independence and well-being at risk.
 Healthy feet contribute to your safety and health.
-To see the full info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 Hearing loss is a disability that frequently goes unnoticed.
 It is the most common sensory impairment in adults over the age of 65, affecting more than 30% of Canadians in this age group.
 Hearing loss is serious: not only does it affect the physical sense of hearing, it affects overall well-being.
 Because of the communication difficulties it creates, hearing loss can lead to withdrawal from family, friends and social situations.
-To see the full info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 As you grow older, your chances of develoing heart disease increase.
 Coronary heart disease accounts for the greatest percentage of cardiovascular deaths in seniors, half of which are attributable to heart attacks.
-To see the full info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 In Canada, about one out of four women and one out of eight men over 50 years of age have osteoporosis.
 This disease can have a devastating effect on people’s lives, causing painful fractures, disability or deformity.
 Unfortunately, there’s no evident warning sign until a fracture occurs.
-To see the full info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 Palliative care is a special kind of health care for individuals and families who are living with life-threatening illness, usually at an advanced stage.
 This information sheet answers some of the questions seniors frequently ask about palliative care (sometimes called hospice care).
 It also suggests where seniors can learn more about the services available.
-To see the full info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 The risk of stroke increased with age.
 A stroke can occur when a blood clot blocks a blood vessel in the brain, interrupting the supply of blood and oxygen to brain cells in the area.
 Breaking of a blood vessel in the brain and the resultant bleeding (hemorrhaging) can also cause a stroke.
 In both types of stroke (clot or hemorrhage) brain cells may die, causing the parts of the body they control to stop functioning.
-To see the complete info-sheet, click on the link below.
+To see the full information sheet, click on the link.

 It is estimated that over 2 million Canadians have diabetes and of these, one third are undiagnosed.
 Nine out of ten people with diabetes have type 2 diabetes.
 Seniors represent almost 48% of the total number of people with the disease, and this number is expected to rise as Canada’s populatoin continues to age.
-To see the complete info-sheet, click on the link below.
+To see the full information sheet, click on the link.